acherrera/anthony-herrera/content/Recipes/Instant Pot/Chicken Vindaloo.md

 ---
-Title: Chicken Vindaloo
+title: Chicken Vindaloo
-Date: 2023-12-29
+date: 2023-12-29
 tags:
   - recipe/instant_pot
   - recipe/indian
-Summary: Spicy Indian chicken vinadloo
+summary: Spicy Indian chicken vinadloo
 ---

 Very good.
 Could be considered only two servings if you were really, really hungry.
 IE: at least double it if you're having people over.